John Macnaghten Whittaker: Life

 Whittaker was born 7 March 1905 in Cambridge, the son of mathematician Edmund Taylor Whittaker and his wife, Mary Ferguson Macnaghten Boyd (grand-daughter of Thomas Jamieson Boyd).

 He was educated at St Salvator's School in St Andrews then Fettes College in Edinburgh.
 He then studied Maths and Physics at Edinburgh University from the age of 15, graduating MA in 1924.
 He followed this by three years at Trinity College, Cambridge, gaining a second MA in 1927.

 In 1927 started his academic career as an assistant lecturer in Mathematics at Edinburgh University.
 In 1928 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Ralph Allan Sampson, Charles Glover Barkla, Sir Charles Galton Darwin and George James Lidstone.

 He was awarded a doctorate (DSc) in 1929, followed by a fellowship at Pembroke College, Cambridge, before becoming a professor of pure mathematics at Liverpool University in 1933.

 During the Second World War he served with the Royal Artillery including time in the 8th Army on Field-Marshal Montgomery's staff in Egypt and Tunisia 1942/43.
 In 1944/45 he was Scientific Advisor to the Army Council and rose to the rank of Lt Colonel.

 After the war he returned to Liverpool, becoming Dean of Science, then in 1953 moved to Sheffield to take up the post of Vice-Chancellor of the university.
 During his office the University expanded from 2500 to 7000 students, requiring the appointment of many new staff and the construction of many buildings.
 However, he also had to oversee the first closure of an English university department, the Department of Mining.
-His office covered the centenary celebration of the University in 1955, including a visit by the Queen.
+His office covered the centenary celebration of the University in 1955, including a visit by queen Elizabeth II.
 He retired from this position in 1965, and was honoured by being given the Freedom of the City of Sheffield.

 In retirement he expanded his other interests in art and archeology, collecting watercolours and Persian antiques.
 He died 29 January 1984.